helm/charts/stable/mongodb/README.md

 ## Initialize a fresh instance

 The [Bitnami MongoDB](https://github.com/bitnami/bitnami-docker-mongodb) image allows you to use your custom scripts to initialize a fresh instance.
 In order to execute the scripts, they must be located inside the chart folder `files/docker-entrypoint-initdb.d` so they can be consumed as a ConfigMap.
+Also you can create a custom config map and give it via `initConfigMap`(check options for more details).

 The allowed extensions are `.sh`, and `.js`.